percona/pmm/docs/details/commands/pmm-admin.md

 `pmm-admin add external [FLAGS]`

-: Add External source of data (like a custom exporter running on a port) to the monitoring
+: Add External source of data (like a custom exporter running on a port) to be monitored.

     FLAGS:

     `--service-name="current-hostname"`
-    : Service name (autodetected defaults to the hostname where pmm-admin is running)
+    : Service name (autodetected defaults to the hostname where `pmm-admin` is running).

     `--agent-node-id=AGENT-NODE-ID`
-    : Node ID where agent runs (default is autodetected)
+    : Node ID where agent runs (default is autodetected).

     `--username=USERNAME`
-    : External username
+    : External username.

     `--password=PASSWORD`
-    : External password
+    : External password.

     `--scheme=http or https`
-    : Scheme to generate URI to exporter metrics endpoints
+    : Scheme to generate URI to exporter metrics endpoints.

     `--metrics-path=/metrics`
     : Path under which metrics are exposed, used to generate URI.

     `--listen-port=LISTEN-PORT`
     : Listen port of external exporter for scraping metrics.
-(Required)
+(Required.)

     `--service-node-id=SERVICE-NODE-ID`
-    : Node ID where service runs (default is autodetected)
+    : Node ID where service runs (default is autodetected).

     `--environment=prod`
-    : Environment name like 'production' or 'qa'
+    : Environment name like 'production' or 'qa'.

     `--cluster=east-cluster`
-    : Cluster name
+    : Cluster name.

     `--replication-set=rs1`
-    : Replication set name
+    : Replication set name.

     `--custom-labels=CUSTOM-LABELS`
     : Custom user-assigned labels.
-Example: region=east,app=app1
+Example: `region=east,app=app1`.

     `--metrics-mode=auto`
     : Metrics flow mode, can be `push`: agent will push metrics, `pull`: server scrape metrics from agent or `auto`: chosen by server.

     `--group="external"`
-    : Group name of external service (default: external)
+    : Group name of external service.
+(Default: `external`.)

 `pmm-admin add external-serverless [FLAGS]`

 : Add External Service on Remote node to monitoring.

-    Usage example: `pmm-admin add external-serverless --url=http://1.2.3.4:9093/metrics`
+    Usage example: `pmm-admin add external-serverless --url=http://1.2.3.4:9093/metrics`.

-    Also, individual parameters can be set instead of `--url` like: `pmm-admin add external-serverless --scheme=http --host=1.2.3.4 --listen-port=9093 --metrics-path=/metrics --container-name=ddd --external-name=e125`
+    Also, individual parameters can be set instead of `--url` like: `pmm-admin add external-serverless --scheme=http --host=1.2.3.4 --listen-port=9093 --metrics-path=/metrics --container-name=ddd --external-name=e125`.

-    Notice that some parameters are mandatory depending on the context.
-For example, if you specify `--url`, `--schema` and other related parameters are not mandatory but, if you specify `--host` you must provide all other parameters needed to build the destination URL or even you can specify `--address` instead of host and port as individual parameters.
+    Note that some parameters are mandatory depending on the context.
+For example, if you specify `--url`, `--schema` and other related parameters are not mandatory.
+But if you specify `--host` you must provide all other parameters needed to build the destination URL, or you can specify `--address` instead of host and port as individual parameters.

     FLAGS:

     `--url=URL`
-    : Full URL to exporter metrics endpoints
+    : Full URL to exporter metrics endpoints.

     `--scheme=https`
-    : Scheme to generate URL to exporter metrics endpoints
+    : Scheme to generate URL to exporter metrics endpoints.

     `--username=USERNAME`
-    : External username
+    : External username.

     `--password=PASSWORD`
-    : External password
+    : External password.

     `--address=1.2.3.4:9000`
-    : External exporter address and port
+    : External exporter address and port.

     `--host=1.2.3.4`
-    : External exporters hostname or IP address
+    : External exporters hostname or IP address.

     `--listen-port=9999`
     : Listen port of external exporter for scraping metrics.